 The censors in action

 The most important politician of 220 BCE was obviously Gaius Flaminius.
 No doubt immensely popular because of his successes against the Celts three years previously, he had been elected censor.
 His colleague was Lucius Aemilius Papus, the victor of Telamon.
-Although censors were supposed to work together, Flaminius easily outshone his opponent.
+Although censors were supposed to work together, Flaminius easily outshone his colleague.
 One of the censors’ most important tasks was letting contracts for public works such as temples and roads.
 In his capacity as censor, Flaminius had the Circus Flaminius built near the river Tiber and also began construction of the Via Flaminia, the road that connected Rome to her important colony of Ariminum on the Adriatic Sea.